endurodave/IntegrationTestFramework/README.md

 Include `UI_Client.h` in any production module that requires integration test support.

 ## Conclusion
 Developing a user-friendly integration testing framework that mirrors the simplicity of unit testing can be challenging.
-This document outlines a solution that leverages the established Google Test and Delegate libraries to achieve this goal.
+This document outlines a solution that leverages Google Test and Delegate libraries to achieve this goal.